-- Deliberately hurtful (including aggression) - Generally repeated often over a period of time, although it can also be a one-off incident. - Difficult for victims to defend themselves - Not all bullying is deliberate or intended to hurt.
+- Deliberately hurtful (including aggression) - Generally repeated, often over a period of time, but bullying can be a 'one-off' incident - Difficult for victims to defend themselves - Not all bullying is deliberate or intended to hurt.
 Some individuals may see their hurtful conduct as 'teasing' or as 'a game' or 'for the good of' the other person.
-These forms of bullying are equally unacceptable but may not be malicious and can often be corrected quickly with advice and without disciplinary sanctions being imposed.
-A bully who does not respond appropriately to advice or sanctions would ultimately have to leave the school. - The School recognises that abuse is abuse and should never be tolerated or passed off as 'banter' or 'having a laugh' or 'part of growing up'.
+These forms of bullying are equally unacceptable but may not be intended as malicious. - The School recognises that abuse is abuse and should never be tolerated or passed off as 'banter' or 'having a laugh' or 'part of growing up'.